Chaosbohne/iot-starterkit/src/apps/odata/consumption/Readme.md

 ## Supported queries

 This section explains all ODATA queries that are supported by the Message Management Service.
-For better clarity the root URI is asigned to **rootUrl**.
+For better clarity the root URI is assigned to **rootUrl**.

 *  **rootUrl** = /com.sap.iotservices.mms/v1/api/http/app.svc